The flasher is attached. The one shown here is the glued rigid one.

 The slakes are tagged with Jelado's newly developed fabric, LAST RESORT.

 The back pockets are symmetrical on the Levi's 501XX, but on the Gerrard 301XX, they are asymmetrical.
 The left pocket is shown in the photo, but the right pocket is similarly shaped with the right side bulged out.
 The right side of the right pocket is also bulged out.
-Also, the back pocket is attached at an angle to the back yoke on the Levi's 501XX, but on the Gerrard 301XX it is parallel to the back yoke.
+Also, on the Levi's 501XX, the back pockets are mounted parallel to the back yoke, whereas on the Gerard 301XX, the back pockets are mounted at an angle to the back yoke.